-Although your retail business might have unique software needs for niche functions, it might seem like you should develop in-house programs to ensure the system adheres to your specifications.
+If your retail business has unique software needs for niche functions, it might seem like you should develop in-house programs to ensure the system adheres to your specifications.
+But is this actually more efficient?

-However, there are general functions that can be better served with outsourcing the software design.
-Take order management systems.
-While it might seem like it's in your best interest to develop your own in-house OMS, there are quite a few pitfalls and dangers with going this route.
+There are general functions that can be better served with outsourcing software design.
+With order management systems, while it might seem like it's in your best interest to develop your own in-house OMS, here's what you need to know.

-An OMS will be crucial for retailers in providing a seamless e-commerce experience for customers across channels.
-This is so important that 73 percent of retailers plan to leverage an OMS within 3 years to deliver a unified commerce platform, according to a recent Boston Retail Partners survey.
-With OMS playing such a big role in the coming years, it's imperative that you utilize a system that best serves your business goals.
+An OMS will be crucial for retailers in providing a seamless ecommerce experience for customers across channels: 73 percent of retailers plan to leverage an OMS within 3 years to deliver a unified commerce platform, according to a recent Boston Retail Partners survey.
+With OMS playing such a big role in the coming years, it's imperative you utilize a system that best serves your business goals.

 Consider these three problems with building your own OMS:

-Unless you're operating an information technology company, chances are you won't have many IT experts on the workforce.
-This leaves retailers with two options: Have your current employees craft a subpar system or hire a team of IT experts.
+Unless you're operating an information technology company, chances are you won't have many IT or order management experts on the workforce.
+This leaves retailers with two options: Have your current employees craft a system you can easily outgrow or hire a team of IT experts.
 While the first option is unsatisfactory, the second choice can also be less than desirable.
-Top candidates for IT positions are often recruited by big tech companies, making them difficult to attract to your company or expensive to hire.
+Top candidates for IT and ecommerce positions are often recruited by big tech companies, making them difficult to attract to your company or expensive to hire.

 While in the past, most IT infrastructure and applications were expensive and inflexible to support large organizations' internal processes, this is simply no longer the case.
 Utilizing an outsourced OMS platform offers retailers a chance to actually save money compared to constantly allocating resources to updating, improving and modifying a legacy system.